Kreolwolf1/factory-nodejs/lib/auth/readme.md

 auth.use(config.uaa);
 ```

-If you would like to have more granular control of your routes security, you can add 'ensureAuthenticated' middleware for each route that needs to be secure.
+If you would like to have more granular control of your routes security, you can add ***ensureAuthenticated*** middleware for each route that needs to be secure.
 Please see more detailes in the next section.

 ##Detailed Information